The Canadian Moose is the largest member of the deer family and Canada’s cute mascot.

 They are good swimmers and they like water.
 Moose will often lie in shallow water to get away from biting insects or to cool off.
 Their tails are too short to swish the flies away.

 Only bulls have antlers and use them for protection and for fighting other males.
 A mother will fight to protect her young by kicking with her sharp powerful hooves.

 The moose have poor eyesight but a keen sense of smell.
-You can see them stop often to listens while they are eating.
+You can see them stop often to listen while they are eating.

-The man is probably the biggest enemy for a moose.
+The human is probably the biggest enemy of a moose.
 People hunt moose and like the tasty meat.
 Also, wolves and bears can kill a moose.

 During winter when they are weak from hunger and lack of food they are easy prey for wolves.
 Moose cannot escape their enemies if they are in deep snow.